Federated Domain Generalization: A Survey: Methodologies: A Survey

 \subsubsection{Representation Learning}

-Representation learning \cite{bengio2013representation} has long been a focal point in ML, playing a pivotal role in the success of domain generalization.
+Representation learning \cite{bengio2013representation} has long been a focal point in ML, playing a pivotal role in the success of DG.
 Representation learning in FDG follows the same principles as representation learning in general but is tailored to the FL setting.
 The basic principle involves training a neural network to learn a mapping function that transforms the input data from each domain into a common representation space.
 The objective function used in representation learning for FDG typically includes components that encourage domain-invariant representations while preserving the utility of the learned representation for downstream tasks.
-The goal is to learn domain-invariant representations that capture shared features across multiple federated domains, enabling models to generalize well to unseen domains.
+The goal is to acquire domain-invariant representations that encapsulate common features across various federated domains, facilitating models to generalize effectively to unseen domains.
 In FDG, we decompose the prediction function $w$ as $w = u \circ z$, where $z$ represents the representation learning function and $u$ represents the classifier function.
 Mathematically, it can be formulated as:

 where $\mathcal{S}$ represents the set of source domains, $\mathbb{E}_{\left(x,y\right) \sim P\left(s\right)}$ represents the expectation over the data samples $\left(x, y\right)$ from a specific source domain $s \in \mathcal{S}$. $\mathbb{L}_t\left(\cdot\right)$ denotes the task-specific loss function, which measures the discrepancy between the predicted output of the representation function $u\left(z\left(x\right)\right)$ and the true label $y$ for a given input $x$. $\mathbb{L}_d\left(\cdot\right)$ represents the domain discrepancy loss function, which quantifies the difference between the representations $z\left(x\right)$ and the domain labels $D$.
 The domain discrepancy loss function can be defined using various approaches, such as maximum mean discrepancy, adversarial DA, or adversarial neural networks, depending on the specific method used for FDG.
 This loss encourages the learned representations to be domain-invariant, capturing shared knowledge across different source domains.
 The hyperparameter $\chi$ controls the trade-off between the task loss and the domain discrepancy loss, determining the relative importance of task performance and domain invariance in the learned representations.